 There are some things you need to figure out before you start your minivan camper conversion, especially if you’re converting a normal passenger van to a campervan.
 There are the obvious things, such as making sure you buy a reliable vehicle, of course, but you also need to decide what you’re going to do with the interior.
 If you want to completely convert your car into a camper, you need to figure out if you want to get rid of the seats in the back.
 If they’re foldable, you might be able to store them in the van.
 Since this minivan is a Dodge Grand Caravan, 2004, it doesn’t have foldable seats.
 So, our choice was pretty simple – we took the seats out.

-The plan for our Dodge Grand Caravan camper conversion
+The guide to our Dodge Grand Caravan camper conversion

 We loved working on our minivan conversion!
 We really had a lot of fun and it became our little project.
 In total, it took us about 2-3 weeks working around 4-5 hours on it per day.